walkf1/hlekkr-platform/PROJECT_STATUS.md

-# Hlekkr-1 to Hlekkr Rebuild Status
+# GRACE-1 to Hlekkr Rebuild Status

 ## 🎯 Project Overview

-This document tracks the complete rebuild of the Hlekkr-1 codebase that was transformed into Hlekkr - a high-trust audit platform for deepfake detection and media verification.
+This document tracks the complete rebuild of the GRACE-1 codebase that was transformed into Hlekkr - a high-trust audit platform for deepfake detection and media verification.

-**Original Project**: Hlekkr (General Research Audit and Computational Evidence)
+**Original Project**: GRACE (General Research Audit and Computational Evidence)
 **Transformed Project**: Hlekkr (High-Trust Audit Platform)
 **Rebuild Date**: January 2025
 **Status**: ~95% Complete